Topics Related to Individuals and Families

 Charitable organizations across western North Carolina have year-round access to an inventory of tools and equipment from the Charlotte ToolBank.
 Borrowing ToolBank tools is inexpensive, convenient and fully functional, intended to improve community engagement and achieve greater impact.

 Dam owners can apply for grant funding to repair, modify, or remove an eligible dam to meet applicable North Carolina dam safety standards.
-The deadline to submit an application for the Dam Safety Grant Program is December 12 (no later than 5pm).
+The deadline to submit an application for the Dam Safety Grant Program (Round Two) is June 19 (no later than 5 PM).

 Income-eligible homeowners and renters across the state can get help with energy upgrades through HOMES (Homeowners Managing Efficiency Savings) and HEAR (Home Electrification and Appliance Rebates).
 Applying is easy: online, by email, phone, or mail.